neptun-software/neptun.web/public/docs/api-auth-login.post.md

 ## Overview

-This endpoint handles user authentication and session management.
-It validates user credentials and creates or updates a session.
+This endpoint authenticates a user with their email and password.

 ## Request Details